riezebosch/AzureFunctions.TestHelpers/README.md

     .ThrowIfFailed();
 ```

-The `Ready` function is handy if you want to wait for termination or don't use durable entities.
+The `Ready` function is handy if you want to wait for termination.

 *BREAKING:* In `v2` the `WaitForOrchestrationsCompletion` is broken down into `Wait()`, `ThrowIfFailed()` and `Purge()`.